Should You Refinance Your Mortgage?

 But if you base your refinancing on falling mortgage rates, you should be very cautious as mortgage refinance interest rates change daily and are never constant.

 How much will you save?
-And how much will it really cost?
+And how much will it cost?

-By plugging in your new interest rate and your new loan amount, the tool will calculate your monthly savings and your new payment that takes into consideration the estimated costs of the refinance.
+By plugging in your new interest rate and loan amount, the tool will calculate your monthly savings and your new payment and consider the estimated costs of the refinance.

-Although the calculator can only give you an estimate, it also can reveal to you what you should expect.
+Although the calculator can only give you an estimate, it can also reveal what you should expect.

 What Are Some Reasons Not to Refinance?